telerik/winforms-docs/pivotgrid/layout-settings.md

 ---
 title: Layout Settings
-page_title: Layout Settings | UI for WinForms Documentation
+page_title: Layout Settings | RadPivotGrid
-description: Layout Settings
+description: RadPivotGrid supports two types of layouts - Tabular and Compact.
+You can control the layout type of the column and row headers via the following properties.
 slug: winforms/pivotgrid/layout-settings
 tags: layout,settings
 published: True